Michael Collins (Irish leader): Aftermath

 Collins lay in state for three days.
 Tens of thousands of mourners filed past his coffin to pay their respects, including many British soldiers departing Ireland who had fought against him.
 His funeral mass took place at Dublin's St Mary's Pro-Cathedral where a number of foreign and Irish dignitaries were in attendance.
 Some 500,000 people attended his funeral, almost one-fifth of the country's population at that time.

-No official inquiry was ever undertaken into Collins' death and consequently, there is no official version of what happened, nor are there any authoritative, detailed contemporary records.
+No official inquiry was ever undertaken into Collins's death and consequently, there is no official version of what happened, nor are there any authoritative, detailed contemporary records.